ariadne-cps/ariadne/doc/smt_solver_design.md

 helpers shared by production code and tests.
 Coverage therefore exercises the actual decision procedure directly: rejected candidate, certified candidate, later-candidate success, and no-candidate-certified, without constructing fragile ICP scenarios merely to reach those branches.
+The final terminal classification is likewise shared: a present validated witness maps to `EPSILON_SAT`, while absence maps to `UNKNOWN`; `_process_box` only attaches the appropriate statistics flags to that semantic outcome.

 This does **not** yet establish delta-completeness for all terminal boxes.
 Generic `ValidatedConstraint` functions remain black-box inputs, and a